-KUSAMA: Princess of Polka Dots is a feature documentary about avant-garde artist Yayoi Kusama that is currently in post-production.
+KUSAMA: Princess of Polka Dots is a feature documentary about artist Yayoi Kusama that is now in post-production.
 The paparazzi nicknamed Kusama the Polka Dot Princess in the 1960s when she lived in New York City.
 At that time, she rivaled Andy Warhol for press attention.
 Now in her 80s, Kusama is considered Japan’s greatest living artist.
 The Tate Modern Museum organized a Kusama retrospective in 2011-2012.
-As part of the retrospective, they asked us to create a short video from our footage.
-To view the 7 minute video, please click on the link below
+As part of the retrospective, we created a short video from our footage that played in the London galleries.
+To view it, please click here:

-In the link below you can see the video as uploaded by the Tate (now with over 125,000 views.)
+In the link below you can see the video as it was uploaded by the Tate (now with over 150,000 views.)

-Please consider making a tax-deductible donation to help us complete the film.
-For details about perks for contributions (including which ones are eligible for film credits) please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
+To help us complete the film please consider making a tax-deductible donation.
+For details about contribution perks please click on "Sponsorship Levels" (in the blue circle in the upper right hand corner.)
 To make a donation please click on "Make a quick tax-deductible donation."

-To see a 5 minute promotional video for the documentary that was made in 2007 to support our grant applications, please go to:
+To see a 5 minute promo video made for our grant applications, please go to:

 Please "like" us on Facebook: